Tiny Tunnellers: The Secret Superpowers of Earthworms

 Learn how to create pet-friendly gardens and wildlife-friendly gardens.
 Keep fresh compost (and cocoa, pine and rubber mulch) away from pets.

-Bin allium scraps (onion, leeks, garlic, shallots, chives) and citrus/tomato/rhubarb scraps, as acids could harm compost creatures.
+Compost bins can harm worms and other creatures, if they are too acidic.
+So bin allium scraps (onion, leeks, garlic, shallots, chives) and citrus/tomato/rhubarb scraps, as acids could harm compost creatures.
 It’s okay to put them in food waste bins (made into biogas).
+Same with tea leaves and coffee grounds.

-Worms have no ears, eyes or teeth (like snakes, they ‘hear’ through vibrations) and can live a few years (they have both male and female sex organs).
-Other threats beside predators are garden chemicals and freak weather.
+Worms have no ears, eyes or teeth (like snakes, they ‘hear’ through vibrations).
+They live a few years (and have both male and female sex organs).
+Other threats apart from humans and other creatures include garden chemicals and freak weather.

 Ensure pets don’t eat earthworms.
 If ingested, puppies especially are at risk of roundworms (eggs).
 Symptoms are spaghetti-like worms in stools.
 Call your vet immediately.